mmkari/react-star-picker/examples/Examples_colorMixing.md

 The default renderer mixes the `colorActive` and `colorInactive` colors to form the addition and removal highlighting.
-The `colorAdd` and `colorRemove` can however be given as well.
+These defaultly mixed colors can be overridden with explicitly passed `colorAdd` and `colorRemove` props as part of the <span style="color:red">`starRendererProps`</span>.

 ```jsx
 import React, { useState } from 'react';